Back - Main Menu

 At the the electron center or more correctly the Schartzschild radius for the electron (about 10-57 meter), the nether is moving tangentially at the speed of light.
 The electron creates light by vibratory motion.
 It moves in one direction until it is stopped by the other electrons in that orbit of the atom.
 After it is stopped, it bounces backward which causes its mouth to re-orient and point in the opposite direction.
 During its re-orientation, its direction change causes a half-wave of transverse nether acceleration to move outward at the speed of light.

 The acceleration wave is caused by the electron reversing direction and thus reversing the direction of the vector of tangential nether movement which has a velocity of "c".
 Each time this direction change occurs, a half-wave moves outward.
 First, there is a vector at lightspeed to the right, and next it is to the left.
-The overall change in velocity from right to left is twice the speed of light, so the average velocity, which is one half of the total change, is "c".
+The overall change in velocity from right to left is twice the speed of light, and it occurs in time ts.

 The tangential acceleration moves outward in a circle like a ripple on a pond.
-It has a magnitude of "2c/t" and accelerates the mass of the circle along the circumference with each passing of a half-wave, first in one direction and then in the opposite direction.
+It has a magnitude of "2c/ts" and accelerates the mass of each circumference its ripple crosses.
+The first half-wave moves a circumference in one direction and the second moves it in the opposite direction.
 The acceleration takes place in about 4x10-22 second (called ts).
-So the distance, "d", that each circumference is accelerated is the product of the average velocity, "c", and ts divided by two (because only half of the length of "S" is the average distance).

 The above creates a half-wave energy of mad = ms (2c/ts)(cts/2).
-The energy of the half-wave using Hallwach's and Hertz' findings is "hf/2".
-The frequency for single wave or half-wave is "1/t".
+The energy of the half-wave using Hallwach's and Hertz' findings is supposed to be "hf/2".
+The frequency for a single wave or a half-wave is "1/t".
 Thus,

 hf/2 = h/(2t) = mad = ms (2c/ts)(cts/2).

-From the foregoing, it is evident that half of Planck's constant is equal to the mass of one circumference times the speed of light times the tangential distance moved during the acceleration of one circumference.
+From the foregoing, it is evident that half of Planck's constant is equal to the product of the the electron mass, the fraction "ts/t", twice the speed of light divided by "ts", and the tangential distance moved during the acceleration of one circumference.
 Twice the frequency is the number of changes in velocity in each second.
 Planck's constant and frequency multiplied together make energy.
 But once again this explanation is oversimplified.

 An electron changes direction as it creates a light wave.
 It goes from one direction to the opposite direction.
 The electron, by changing directions, alters the stream of incoming nether tangentially while allowing it to remain essentially the same radially.
 The electron center (explained elsewhere) is basically a hemisphere, but when it is vibrating, the hemisphere is no longer supreme.
 The vibration causes the center to act as if it were a cylinder, with the nether stream coming in from all sides of the cylinder, most of the time, and with very little coming in from the top or bottom.